luisao8/Online-Shop-Analytics/README.md

 ## Deep Learning
 Used Deep Learning for stock and customer spending prediction.
 Files not available due to copyright.

+Model used:
+- Sequential
+       - Input LSTM layer with 98 neurons.
+       - Middle layer with 10 dense.
+       - Final dense 1 neuron layer.
+       - 50 epocs.
+       - 70% accuracy.
+Work to be done yet.

 ---

 ## Webapp